-So Facebook drops a lot of creepy things into my feed because it knows I like creepy things.
+Facebook drops a lot of creepy things into my feed because it knows me (unfortunately).
 Usually I glance, chuckle, and move on, but this one STAYED with me, so I had to share it.

 It’s a kinetic sculpture by artist Tim Lewis.
 He calls it “Pony,” but I’ll just show it to you so we can all live the same wonderful nightmare.

 How perfect is this?
 Bird and human and transportation device all at once.
 I know it’s not cool to ask for the commercialization of an art piece, but I really want one of these.

 The use of human hands for both feet and the “head” is brilliant, and the choice got me thinking about Freud’s writing on the psychological concept of the “uncanny.”
 In a nutshell, the uncanny is something that looks familiar to a human but that is “off” in some important way that causes a sense of unease.

 You’re probably most familiar with it in terms of the “uncanny valley,” a concept often used when describing humanoid robots or CGI attempts at realistic portrayals of humans.
 They look human, but something—the eyes, waxy skin, or jerky movements—betrays the false nature and gives you the creeps.

 Kubrick was a big fan of the uncanny.
 Many of his films employ the concept to spark the viewer’s inner sense of yeesh.
 Like two men trying to kill each other inside a mannequin factory, for example.

 The uncanny—and the uncanny valley—has been a big deal in robotics and popular culture for at least a couple of decades now.
 But we are rapidly approaching the moment when designers climb out of the valley and give us fully realistic false humans.

 Sophia the Robot is close—not quite there yet, but capable of certain facial expressions that make you go “awww” instead of “ahhhh!”